 - 1. Any violation of the following plan must be notified immediately to Regatta Control.
 The Regatta secretary will then notify the Safety Adviser. - 2.
-This plan concerns safety at Chester le Street Autumn Regatta to be held on the River Wear between the Boathouse Landing and a point 600 hundred metres upstream.
+This plan concerns safety at Chester le Street Regatta to be held on the River Wear between the Boathouse Landing and a point twelve hundred metres upstream, or shorter depending on the length of the regatta.
 On the bank the plan concerns activities at the Chester le Street Amateur Rowing Club boathouse between the same points, the marshalling / start area between the Nature Area and the regatta start and the finish area between the Boathouse Landing and the weir.
 Any incidents not covered specifically within this plan will be dealt with at the discretion of the Regatta officials if the Regatta safety is not prejudiced. - 3.
-Chester le Street Autumn Regatta takes place with the full knowledge and cooperation of British Rowing, Durham County Council, Durham Police, The Environment Agency, Northumbria Water, First Aid Provider and all other bodies deemed necessary by the Regatta Committee and the Safety Adviser. - 4.
-Chester le Street Rowing Club has a welfare officer to assist in applying the welfare policy of British Rowing. - 5.
+Chester le Street Regatta takes place with the full knowledge and cooperation of British Rowing, Durham County Council, Durham Police, The Environment Agency, Northumbria Water, First Aid Provider and all other bodies deemed necessary by the Regatta Committee and the Safety Adviser. - 4.
+Chester le Street Rowing Club has a welfare officer to assist in applying the welfare policy of British Rowing and will be present at the regatta. - 5.
 This plan must be read in conjunction with the map of the course and surrounding bank sides.
 This map is an integral part of the safety plan.